by Rick Skriletz –

 Existing companies think startups have it easy.
 After all, a startup has no operating capability or legacy operations, so it can make its business operate however it wants.
 On the other hand, a startup first searches for capital, then conserves it as best it can while striving for market acceptance of their product or service and profitability.

 For an existing business, this is more than a case of envying the (perceived) greener grass of startups.
 While there are benefits to starting a business unencumbered by existing operations, existing businesses and startups both face the challenge of attracting, acquiring, and serving customers.
 Existing businesses have the benefits of a customer base and a reputation to build from, which startups lack, and they can use startup thinking to use these to their advantage.

 Digital Experience: How Customers and Workers Rate a Company

 The trick for an existing business moving to digital operations is to think like a startup, engineer desirable solutions, and use advantages at hand.
 The first step is to see the world as it is.

 Digital technologies are reshaping the world.
 As Forrester states2, “Eight in 10 consumers will see the world as ALL digital [and] Consumers have much higher expectations that digital experiences work well.”
 In other words, customers choose to interact with businesses using digital channels, expect them to work without problems, and want them to be engaging.

 For customers, it’s all about the digital experience.
 Gen Z and subsequent generations expect digital as an important part of the world of businesses.
 Look at young people and observe how digital affects their lives as consumers.
 Digital entered their lives at an early stage, and how they adapted to it is informative.

-Generation Z, born between 1997 and 2012, came of age with smartphones, which debuted when they were infants, and according to and infographic from Concordia St. Paul on average:
+Generation Z, born between 1997 and 2012, came of age with smartphones, which debuted when they were infants, and according to and infographic from Concordia St. Paul3 on average: